 In most cases, the symptoms begin suddenly, and include severe chest pain.
-The pain may feel like a heart attack and it:
+The pain may feel like a heart attack.

-- Can be described as sharp, stabbing, tearing, or ripping
+- Pain can be described as sharp, stabbing, tearing, or ripping.

-- Can move to the shoulder, neck, arm, jaw, abdomen, or hips
+- Pain can move to the shoulder, neck, arm, jaw, abdomen, or hips.

-- Changes position, often moving to the arms and legs as the aortic dissection gets worse
+- The pain changes position, often moving to the arms and legs as the aortic dissection gets worse.